 Additionally, there is a restaurant on the grounds and guests have said the food is impeccable.

-To top it off, they have minibars and a poolside bar.
+To top it off, they are minibars and a poolside bar.
 It has a beautiful outdoor pool overlooking the Atlas Mountains.

-If you have a more extended stay in Morocco, then staying here may be worth your wild.
+If you have a longer stay in Morocco, then staying here may be worth your wild.
 It’s secluded and an escape from city life.

 If you would like to book this tour, click here.